Frontend Development Introduction for AI Era

 return NextResponse.json({ success: true });

 }Other files in the app/ folder (like page.tsx) are page components.
-They can run with server-side rendering (SSR) or client-side rendering (CSR).
+They will be rendered into HTML and sent to the browser.

-So, as a backend developer, you will find the Next.js project structure familiar: the api/ folder is like your controller layer, just written in JavaScript/TypeScript and running in Node.js.
+As a backend developer, you will find the Next.js project structure very familiar.
+The api/ folder is like your Controller layer, except you use JavaScript/TypeScript, running in the Node.js environment.

 Server-side Rendering vs Client-side Rendering

-One key feature of Next.js is Server-Side Rendering (SSR).
-This is different from traditional React or Vue apps.
+One important feature of Next.js is server-side rendering (SSR).
+This is different from traditional React/Vue apps.

-Traditional React/Vue apps use only client-side rendering.
-The server returns an almost empty HTML file:
+Traditional React and Vue apps use client-side rendering.
+The server sends a mostly empty HTML file:

 <!DOCTYPE html>